Northstar Line: Route

-At Target Field Station, the parallel rail lines of the old Great Northern Railway (north side track now BNSF) and the Minneapolis and St. Louis Railway (south side track now Union Pacific) travel eastbound past the Federal Reserve Bank, the site of the old Minneapolis Great Northern Depot, across the Mississippi River on the Minneapolis BNSF Rail Bridge and then across Nicollet Island.
-At a wye, the route turns northwest in the GN East side line, which then joins the parallel ex-Northern Pacific main line.
-The ex-Great Northern and ex-Northern Pacific lines are merged into BNSF and this is now the BNSF Northern Transcon (transcontinental) line.
+At Target Field Station, the parallel rail lines of the old Great Northern Railway (north-side track, now BNSF) and the Minneapolis and St. Louis Railway (south-side track, now Union Pacific) traveled eastbound past the Federal Reserve Bank and the site of the old Minneapolis Great Northern Depot, across the Mississippi River on the Minneapolis BNSF Rail Bridge and then across Nicollet Island.
+At a wye, the route turned northwest to the GN East side line, which then joined the parallel ex-Northern Pacific main line.
+The ex-Great Northern and ex-Northern Pacific lines merged into BNSF, becoming the BNSF Northern Transcon (transcontinental) line.

-The route travels north through the Northtown Classification Yards, over Interstate 694 and makes its first stop at 61st Avenue in Fridley at the yard limit of Northtown, where it enters BNSF's Staples Subdivision.
-The double track line continues past the current Foley Boulevard park-and-ride bus station, which is planned to be a future Northstar station and turns northwest at Coon Creek Junction, where the old GN route to Duluth (now BNSF's Hinckley Subdivision) splits off and heads straight north.
-The current Coon Rapids station is behind the Riverdale shopping center by Round Lake Boulevard and new stations were also built in Anoka, Elk River, and Big Lake.
+The route traveled north through the Northtown Classification Yards, over Interstate 694 and made its first stop at 61st Avenue in Fridley at the yard limit of Northtown, where it entered BNSF's Staples Subdivision.
+The double track line continued past the current Foley Boulevard park-and-ride bus station, which was planned to be a future Northstar station and turned northwest at Coon Creek Junction, where the old GN route to Duluth (now BNSF's Hinckley Subdivision) split off and headed straight north.
+The current Coon Rapids station sat behind the Riverdale shopping center by Round Lake Boulevard and new stations were also built in Anoka, Elk River, and Big Lake.

-The Great Northern Railway and Northern Pacific Railway had local services from Minneapolis to all of the cities currently served by Northstar up through the early 20th century.
-One Fridley station was about a mile north of the current stop, at Mississippi Boulevard.
-There possibly was a stop shared by GN and NP at Coon Creek Junction.
+The Great Northern Railway and Northern Pacific Railway had local services from Minneapolis to all of the cities served by Northstar up through the early 20th century.
+One Fridley station was about a mile north, at Mississippi Boulevard.
+There was a stop shared by GN and NP at Coon Creek Junction.
 There were at least three stations built in Anoka over the years, and two stations in Elk River and Big Lake, with both cities having one stop for each railroad.